jigsid/saasautomation/README.md

 - **Functioning Beautiful Landing Page:** An attractive and functional landing page to showcase your automations.

 ### Deployment & Hosting

 - **Ngrok:** Secure tunnel for localhost deployment.
 - **Next.js 14:** Latest version for optimized and scalable web applications.
-- **Bun:** Fast and efficient JavaScript runtime for server-side operations.

 ## How It Works